HELLO (AND, WELL, GOODBYE)

 SELF PUBLISHING, IT’S HARD!

 Around the same time as the T-shirt contest, we figured it would be a good idea to pile on the editing, design and production of a little booklet with the best comments of the year.
 As you may imagine, sorting through all the comments was intensive, but fun in its own right.
 Among the first round of comments we found one from Kenneth FitzGerald that urged designers to “stop being sheep.”
 And so was born a four-year run of little booklets that we self-funded and sold.
 All four can be seen here.
-And you can still purchase years 2, 3 and 4 here.

 WHY SO SERIOUS?